 - People staying in certain hostels or night shelters

-Properties that are substantially unfurnished may be entitled to a 100% discount for the first month, starting on the day the furniture is removed.
+Properties that are unoccupied and substantially unfurnished may be entitled to a 100% discount for the first month, starting on the day the furniture is removed.

-Discounts are no longer available for properties that are substantially unfurnished and need, or are undergoing, major repair or structural alterations.
+Discounts are no longer available for properties that need, or are undergoing, major repair or structural alterations.